-Cover crops is a method of biological farming that is increasingly utilised by farmers in the raw milk movement and elsewhere.
+Cover crops is a method of biological farming that is increasingly used by farmers in the raw milk movement and elsewhere.
 In this article Australian soil ecologist Dr Christine Jones explains that one of the keys to building soil carbon is cover crops — plants that keep the land covered with something green and growing at all times, even in winter.
 A conversation among plants starts when there is plant diversity year round, along with biological activity, which means more CO2 is absorbed and increases the amount of carbon available to roots.
 This feeds the microbes, which builds soil.
 More moisture is trapped underground.
 A diverse cover of crops put down deeper roots that tap resources and grows abundant life.
 "Cool-season grasses (such as barley, wheat and oats) and cool-season broadleaf plants (such as canola, pea, turnip, lentil, radish and mustard), she said, need to dialogue constructively with warm-season grasses (including millet, corn and sorghum) and warm broadleafs (such as buckwheat, sunflower and sugar beet)."
-Herbicides, pesticides, fertilisers and tilling the soil is not recommended because they can kill essential LIFE in the soil, allowing pathogens to take over.

 According to this article, Christine says that diversity matters and that diverse plant communities always produced more biomass than single plants grown in a monoculture.
 "Diversity is the way of the future".
 There are many international examples of farmers growing "cocktail crops" or "snack paddocks" consisting of a diverse mix of plants, vegetables and even flower species that were loaded with trace elements.
 Plants release different exudates to stimulate microbes into releasing different nutrients, which is one reason why plant diversity is so important.
 Christine says that cows thrive on a varied diet and will queue up at the gates of those paddocks.
 The Jena experiment - mentioned in the Farm and Land category - found in one particular experiment that plant diversity is more important than fertiliser.
 High diversity can produce greater plant yield than high nitrogen, more about that at the 29 minute time marker of the video below:

 Cover crops do more than just offer high-quality forage for livestock.
 They supply the soil with nitrogen, carbon, and organic matter via root systems, and create a robust environment for microorganisms to convert dead root matter into soil.
 Cover crops are a great tool for both large- and small-scale operations to rapidly build soil.
-The main purpose of cover crops is to feed to microbiology in the soil.
-The main purpose of high diversity of plants is to increase soil fertility and regenerate the soil.
+The purpose of cover crops and high diversity of plants are to increase soil fertility and regenerate the soil.

 There are some American and New Zealand dairy farmers who are inspiring pioneers in the field of cover crops and getting great results, see the video above by Essex Farm, who supply raw milk to their members in New York state.
-Also see how New Zealand raw dairy farmers at Lindsay Farm use highly diverse cover crops and biological farming in this video.
+In the video, cover crops of oats and pea are grown.
+Also see how New Zealand raw dairy farmers at Lindsay Farm grow highly diverse cover crops as part of perennial pasture in this video.
 Australian farmer Colin Seis has an innovative method he calls pasture cropping.
 For the last few years Colin has been developing 'multi species pasture cropping', which uses a group of plant species that produce good quality forage, have a range of different root systems, includes legume species, flowering plants, and species that will add to organic matter.
 His technique however, has the added benefit of being able to still harvest a grain crop after the multi species crop is grazed, and therefore functions somewhat differently than how raw dairy farmers generally graze cover crops.
 More on Colin's technique here.

 Overabundant ryegrass Lolium perenne in Victoria

 The dairy industry in Australia has encouraged dairy farmers to plant more ryegrass or monocultures of ryegrass in their pastures to supposedly increase profits for years.
 However, there are many risks connected to this practice and it is setting dairy farmers up for failure.
 Monocultures reduce plant diversity and soil fertility as discussed in the Farm and Land Conditions risk category.
-Less plant diversity means fewer nutrients and minerals available to the plants and the animals via carbon sequestration.
+Less plant diversity means fewer nutrients and minerals available to the plants and the animals via nutrient cycling.
 There is lots of evidence that monocultures perform poorly compared to multi-species pasture.
-Farmers may be creating drought and financial hardship on the farm without even realising it.
-Ryegrass in itself is not harmful, but too much of it seems to upset the natural order of things considerably...
+Farmers may be creating drought and financial hardship on the farm without even realising it, as ecosystems collapse.
+Ryegrass in itself is not harmful, but too much of it upsets the natural order in nature...